Itera/avdelingstur_okt2019/PREREQUISITES.md

 ### Linux

-// TODO - install docker and minikube
+This will depend on your distro - but you need an up to date docker and some form for kubernetes (either minikube or perhaps the snap install of microk8s.io)

 ### Kubernetes Dashboard